10 Best Project Software for Mac Users in 2024

 Asana: Best Overall Pick

 Asana is one of the most versatile project management solutions on the market today, with features and price plans to fit the needs of individual users and large enterprises alike.
-Yet, out of all the types of users that can benefit from Asana, Mac users stand out as a top match for the solution.
-Users of the Mac-optimized Asana desktop app can enjoy unique features and customization options unavailable to browser users.
+Yet out of all the types of users that can benefit from Asana, Mac users stand out as a top match for the solution.
+Users of the Mac-optimized Asana desktop app can enjoy unique features and customization options unavailable to browser users, as well as all features that are available in the traditional web browser version.
 To give Apple fans even more options, Asana also offers a mobile application for quick updates and work on the go.

 Key Features